jimholmes/Abstracts/Abstracts.md

 ## Workshops

+### <a name='coding_noncoders'></a>Coding for Non-Coders

+Are you part of a software delivery team, but don't know how to write or read software code?
+Many testers, business analysts, program managers, and other "non-technical" team members (what a bad label!) are often intimidated by their lack of coding ability.
+This has a direct impact on team effectiveness, as it impairs good communication in tasks as simple as Three Amigo discussions, or active coding events like pairing or mobbing.

+Team members don't need to understand deep, technical aspects of software engineering to be effective contributers when coding.
+Everyone can make great inputs by understanding a few basics.

+This workshop is intended to help team members gain basic comfort at writing software.
+Workshop attendees will NOT leave this course experts in software engineering.
+The goal of this workshop is to learn and understand the most basic fundamentals of how works: source code, compilers, interpreters, Integrated Development Environments, and automated testing frameworks.

+Attendees will spend a bit of time learning basic concepts, discussing and clarifying a basic software example problem, then move straight into firing up an IDE and writing some code.
+Coding will be done as pairs or groups ("mobs"), so no attendee should feel intimidated about struggling alone!

+The workshop will use Visual Studio Code and C#, and is supported for both Windows and Macintosh.
+Examples of Java and Ruby will also be given.

+This workshop is based on similar trainings Jim has given numerous times over the last three years while engaged at a Fortune 10 company.
+This workshop is also hosted online at Ministry of Test's Dojo.

+**Audience:** Anyone

+### <a name='speaker_workshop'></a>Learn to Become a Public Speaker

+You.
+You right there.
+Yes, you!
+You have an amazing story inside you, and you're struggling on how to get that story out to others in your community&mdash;but you're scared and you don't know where to start.

+This workshop will not teach you to be an international rockstar ninja keynote speaker.
+This workshop WILL teach you how to find your own authentic voice, and how to overcome your fears so you can get in front of a crowd and share what's important to you.

+In this workshop you'll learn tips for refining that story of yours into a good concept.
+You'll walk through figuring out target audiences like user groups, meetups, conferences, or company lunch and learns.
+You'll get tips on figuring out your own presentation style, and how to build great slide decks that help you tell your story.

+You'll also learn critical aspects of presenting talks including managing stage fright, effective movement on stage, controlling audience interaction, hooking your audience into your story, and handling follow up communications.

+Learn how you can share that story that's bubbling inside you!

+**Audience:** Anyone

 ### <a name='test_webdriver'></a> Don't Let Your WebDriver Suite Drive You Crazy (Workshop)
 Many teams are driven crazy by brittle, high-maintenance functional test suites.
 This workshop will help you understand how to create a flexible, maintainable, high-value suite of functional tests using Selenium Webdriver.
 You'll learn the basics of what to test, what not to test, and how to avoid overlapping with other types of testing.